-In the early 1980s, magazines such as The Face and PhenQ encouraged interest in the machinations of trend and fashion subcultures.
+In the early 1980s, magazines such as The Face encouraged interest in the machinations of trend and fashion subcultures.
 This development -in many ways a consequence of punk -was as concerned with what clothing might reveal as a social or cultural code as it was with craft or vision.
 As punk’s rips and zips gave way to the sophistication of Comme des Garcons or Yohji Yamamoto, so the journalistic underpinning that had come to attend the business of style watching began to acquire a more academic edge.

 “High” and “low” notions of culture were blurring, and the plagiarism, parody and punning at the center of Post-Modern culture could be seen, for instance, in the cartoon lopsidedness of outfits by BodyMap or the controversial fake bruising worn by models for Comme des Garcons.
 As the 1980s gathered pace, fetishizing commodity, commerce and urban plumage, fashion and style acquired a renewed cultural significance that made both candidates for museum exhibitions.

 This new relationship was examined by a 1989 exhibition at the Design Museum entitled Commerce and Culture: from pre-industrial art to post-industrial value.

 The museum’s then director, Stephen Bayley, wrote in an accompanying book: “Once, commerce and culture were all one.
 In the future it looks as though they will be one again.
 This startling assertion was stimulated by the curious observation that the gap between shops and museums was closing …”